 - Section 41.1.
-The bargaining unit understands the need for the University to have auxiliary police officers.
+The bargaining unit understands that the University may have the need for auxiliary police officers.
 This Article shall set the terms and conditions of how the auxiliary officers may work some of the jobs of bargaining unit members. - Section 41.2.
-Auxiliary officers may not be used to supplement any shift or assignment overtime before it is offered to all bargaining unit members first. - Section 41.3.
-Auxiliary officers may not work details until they have been offered to all bargaining unit members first. - Section 41.4.
-Auxiliary officers may not be used to fill the jobs that were worked by full-time police officers or lieutenants until those jobs are offered to bargaining unit members first. - Section 41.5.
-Auxiliary officers will not carry rank.
+Auxiliary police officers may not be used to supplement any shift or assignment overtime before it is offered to all bargaining unit members first. - Section 41.3.
+Auxiliary police officers may not work details until they have been offered to all bargaining unit members first. - Section 41.4.
+Auxiliary police officers may not be used to fill the jobs that were worked by full-time security officers until those jobs are offered to bargaining unit members first. - Section 41.5.
+Special Events Auxiliary (SEA) are not auxiliary units of security officers